sooriyaarachchi/pybites.github.io-src/content/pep8.md

 Title: 5 min guide to PEP8
 Date: 2017-01-02 9:00
 Category: Best practices
-Tags: pep8, cleancode, guidelines, coding style, best practices
+Tags: pep8, cleancode, guidelines, coding style, best practices, pythonic, vim
 Slug: pep8
 Authors: Bob
 Summary: Today a post on PEP8, the Style Guide for Python Code
 cover: images/featured/pep8-5min.png

-> One of Guido's key insights is that code is read much more often than it is written - PEP8
+> One of Guido's key insights is that code is read much more often than it is written. - PEP8

+> There should be one—and preferably only one—obvious way to do it. - The Zen of Python

 > Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand. - Martin Fowler